The Bible records Jesus’s parables to explain the kingdom of God

 Does this mean all of Jesus’s parables teach us about the kingdom of God?
 I think so.
 If the parables can instruct us about the kingdom of God, then they too can inform us of what it means to follow Jesus and how we should think, talk, and act.

-Why Parables?
 Jesus’s disciples ask him why he uses parables when he talks to the people.
 Though today we see Jesus’s parables as a great teaching tool, Jesus says he uses parables to keep the masses from understanding, that only his followers truly know what the parables mean.
-And he cites the prophet Isaiah to prove his point (Matthew 13:10-17, Isaiah 6:9-10).

 Regardless, we can honor Jesus by returning our attention to what he says about the kingdom of God.
 His parables are a great place to start.